Recommendations For Amending The Soil

 Overview

 The soil in Phoenix Arizona is composed mainly of clay and has large deposits of calcium carbonate, making it very alkaline.
 The calcium carbonate also forms layers of concrete hard caliche which can make it impossible to hand dig a hole in some locations.
 A jackhammer is the tool of choice in these cases.
-The soil is actually sufficient in almost all basic nutrients necessary for plants with the exception being nitrogen.
-There is sufficient iron but it is often chemically unavailable to plants because of the high alkalinity.
+There is sufficient iron in the lower desert soil but it is often chemically unavailable to plants because of the high alkalinity.
 The water here is also fairly alkaline and salty which compounds the Ph problem.
 Organic materials are lacking in the soil, which reduces the quality of the soil structure in general.
 Following is a list of soil amendments that can help with these problems.
+Information on diagnosing what a plant needs can be found in the Vitamin and Nutrient Deficiency Symptoms in Plants page.

 Organic Vs. Chemical Amendments